Kazevic/curated-programming-resources/resources.md

 - Video tutorials: N/A
 - Books and tutorials (online):
     - [Why's (Poignant) Guide to Ruby][ruby-poignant]
-      A little quirky, but still very good.
+      A little quirky, but still great.
     - [Learn Ruby The Hard Way][ruby-lrthw]
       Part of the "Learn X The Hard Way" series.
 Focuses on teaching Ruby through a series of self-guided exercises.
     - [More free books][ruby-more]